MaCisHacked/MaCisHacked/README.md

 -👋 Hi, I'm Marz, a cybersecurity enthusiast currently studying Computer Science with a focus on Cybersecurity.
-Here, you'll find a collection of my projects, experiments, and contributions in the world of network security, ethical hacking, and threat analysis.
 Feel free to explore, contribute, or connect with me if you share similar interests!

 -About Me

 💻 I'm passionate about learning how to secure networks, systems, and applications.

 📚 I'm currently pursuing a Bachelor of Computer Science (Cybersecurity) and working towards certifications like CompTIA Security+ and Certified Ethical Hacker (CEH).